nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 3.1 Adding a task: `taskadd`

 Adds a new task to a team.
-Additionally, you may opt to set a deadline for the task (optional).
+Additionally, you may opt to provide a deadline for the task.

 Format: `taskadd t/TEAM-INDEX n/TASK-NAME [d/DEADLINE]`